-The latter category is cool, to a degree, but it comes with very high pricetag.
-You see, the only way you can know for sure how much your voice can take, is to actually lose it in its entirety for a few week’s time.
+The latter category is cool, to a degree, but it comes with a very high price tag.
+You see, the only way you can know for sure how much your voice can take is to actually lose it in its entirety for a few weeks’ time.
 Losing it for a day doesn’t count, not even a little bit.
 You have to lose it to the point you actually start to cry, wondering if you’ve lost an entire octave forever.

-Beer is about the same as milk–do not drink this within 5 hours of going onstage.
-If you’re a lush and can’t face the crowd (you can probably guess from my tone I don't approve of this), take ONE shot of liquor, and then take pineapple juice up there with you.
-No beer, it makes you sound like crap whether you know it or not.
+Beer is about the same as milk–do not drink this within five hours of going onstage.
+If you’re a lush and can’t face the crowd (you can probably guess from my tone I don't approve of this), take one shot of liquor, and then take pineapple juice up there with you.
+No beer, it makes you sound like crap, whether you know it or not.

 Far and away, the best choice available.
-Doesn’t matter if it’s room temp or a bit chilled, but nothing cold.
+Doesn’t matter if it’s room temperature or a bit chilled, but nothing cold.
 And nothing with chunks in it, those can make you cough.
 Pineapple juice is slick, it will instantly moisten your throat, wet your tongue–and cause you to salivate, which is the best lubrication you can find.
-1 glass per 45 minute set, a sip or two between songs, that’s all you need.
+One glass per 45-minute set, a sip or two between songs, that’s all you need.
 Remember, you’re just lubricating, not quenching thirst.
 Do not go overboard with pineapple juice, you will spend the next morning in the bathroom.
 Crazy as pineapple juice sounds, it’s the best thing you can use, and I’ve converted every opera singer I’ve ever mentioned it to.

-I don’t go out of my way to get this one, but if I can’t get my hands on pineapple juice this will do for a one off.
-It can be grainy, so just sip.
-SIP.
+I don’t go out of my way to get this one, but if I can’t get my hands on pineapple juice this will do for a one-off.
+It can be grainy, so just sip it.
 It will also cause you to salivate, and it will make your mouth very slick.
 Again, don’t overdo it.

 And by this, I mean pure honey.
 Not honey mixed in with some silly tea.
 If your throat really gets it, you can carry a small squeezable tube of honey around with you and use a tiny bit as needed.
 Salivation is instant and that’s what it’s all about.

-Again, the real olive, not olive oil, though I suppose that would work in a pinch.
-Olives are readily available in most bars, just nibble (NIBBLE) at one until your throat feels nice and wet.
+Again use real olives, not olive oil (though, I suppose that would work in a pinch).
+Olives are readily available in most bars, just nibble at one until your throat feels nice and wet.